Strong approximation and a conjecture of Harpaz and Wittenberg: Evaluation of the main term

 Letting $\Del:=[d^2,e^2,f^2,k,M,l,u]$, we define the counting function

 Then we have

 We would next like to demonstrate the positivity of the sum over $d,e,f,k,l$ and $q$.
-This is hampered slightly by the presence of the M\"obius functions and an important first step will be to show that the truncated sum in \eqref{defN1} can be competed.
+This is hampered by the presence of the M\"obius functions and an important first step will be to show that the truncated sum in \eqref{defN1} can be completed.
 This is the object of the next section.